Fritz Crisler: Chicago (1922–1929)

 After receiving his degree from the University of Chicago in 1922, Crisler accepted a position as assistant coach at his alma mater, working as an assistant to his mentor, Amos Alonzo Stagg.
 Crisler remained an assistant coach at Chicago for eight years.
 By 1925, he was also an assistant athletic director at Chicago and was reportedly "being groomed to replace Old Man Stagg, when the veteran coach retires."

 Minnesota (1930–1931)

 In 1930, Crisler was hired as the athletic director and head football coach at the University of Minnesota.
 Crisler was the head coach of the Minnesota Golden Gophers football program for two seasons in 1930 and 1931.
 In the 1930 season, Crisler's team won three games, lost four and tied one.
 Guard Biggie Munn was awarded the Team MVP Award.
 In 1931, Crisler's team improved to a record of 7–3.
-Minnesota guard Biggie Munn was named a first-team All-American in 1931 and received the Chicago Tribune Silver Football as the most valuable player of the Big Ten.
+Munn was named a first-team All-American in 1931 and received the Chicago Tribune Silver Football as the most valuable player of the Big Ten.
 Munn later became Crisler's rival as the football coach at Michigan State University from 1947 to 1953.